darioielardi/twirk/CONTRIBUTING.md

 # Contributing #

-Thanks for helping make Twirp better!
+Thanks for helping make twirk better!
 This is great!

 First, if you have run into a bug, please file an issue.
 We try to get back to issue reporters within a day or two.
 We might be able to help you right away.